fentresspaul61B/pickup_line_predictions/README.md

 # Sidemen Tinder: Pickup Line Prediction Using K-Nearest Neighbors

+- Data Cleaning can be found in the "data.py" file.

+- Modeling can be found in the "model.py" file.

+- Deployment can be found in the "stream.py" file

 ## Introduction/Overview.

 In this Machine Learning Project, I collected over 500 pickup lines from a Youtube dating show called “Sidemen Tinder”,